H-Weisner/skill-tree/README.md

 # skill-tree

-This is a test project made by Harry Weisner applying for a job at Ping Identity for a software engineer role.
+This is a test project made by Harry Weisner applying for a job for a software engineer role.

 ## How to run